Greek drone maker nears first surveillance drone sale to Athens

 Company officials are “extremely confident” that the government will place an order following the flight test and cost estimate, she added.

+A company representative emailed Defense News after publication, stating that “the first flight of Archytas will take place in April 2024 and not in January.”

+“To clarify, in January 2024 the modules of the drone will be completed and in April we will have the first flight,” the individual added.

-The Archytas drone can remain airborne for up to four hours and is capable of carrying payloads over 14kg (31 lbs).
+The Archytas drone can remain airborne for up to four hours and is capable of carrying payloads exceeding 14 kilograms (31 pounds).
 HAI’s intention is to sell it at home first and then capture international customers.
-At the Athens defense fair DEFEA in May, South Macedonia and Croatia registered their interest in the system, according to Alexopoulou.
+At the Athens defense fair DEFEA in May, North Macedonia and Croatia registered their interest in the system, according to Alexopoulou.

 The same progress still eludes the company’s Grypas drone, designed for combat.

-Note: Update: At the Athens defense fair DEFEA in May, North Macedonia and Croatia registered their interest in the Archytas system.
-And a company representative has contradicted another who spoke to Defense News about the timeline for the drone’s first flight.